suchipi/yavascript/src/api/exec/exec.help.md

 - When `failOnNonZeroStatus` is false, an object will be returned with `status` (the exit code; number or undefined) and `signal` (the signal that killed the process; number or undefined).
 - When `captureOutput` is non-false and `failOnNonZeroStatus` is false, an object will be returned with four properties (the two associated with `failOnNonZeroStatus`, and the two associated with `captureOutput`).
 - When `captureOutput` is false or unspecified, and `failOnNonZeroStatus` is true or unspecified, undefined will be returned.
+- If `block` is false, an object with a "wait" method is returned instead, which blocks the calling thread until the process exits, and then returns one of the values described above.

 ```ts
 // Defined in yavascript/src/api/exec